ag1988/AI_Bot_for_playing_PacMan/README.md

 PacMan.ipynb : The python code in form of a Jupyter Notebook.

-PacMan.html : HTML version of the Jupyter Notebook for easily viewing the code.

 Demo Video : A few demos of the trained bot are available at .